-A thin file citizen will typically walk into a local hub (community facility run by a local authority for citizens to access support, information and advice) or they make visit local authority offices.
+A thin file citizen will typically walk into a local Hub (community facility run by a local authority for citizens to access support, information and advice) or local authority offices.

 They will have to wait in a que in order to speak to a person to ask for advice related to their issue and what they need to do.
-In this instance a housing application.
+For example, housing application.